openSUSE/news-o-o/_posts/2010-10-25-thanks-for-your-participation-at-the-opensuse-conference.markdown

 [![Chuck and other ambassadors great the conference](http://farm2.static.flickr.com/1072/5110780356_328478e052_m.jpg)](http://www.flickr.com/photos/andreasjaeger/5110780356/)
 Thanks to our worldwide ambassadors that send greetings our way!

-Also, a special thanks to our sponsors without whom this conference would not have been possible at all: Novell as main sponsor, B1 Systems sponsored the party, open-slx took care of the shuttle service, Nokia/Qt supported us with some â‚¬ and Linux Magazin as media partner.
+Also, a special thanks to our sponsors without whom this conference would not have been possible at all: Novell as main sponsor, B1 Systems sponsored the party, open-slx took care of the shuttle service, Nokia/Qt supported us with some € and Linux Magazin as media partner.

-Last but not least, a big thanks to the friendly staff from the BerufsfÃ¶rderungswerk.
+Last but not least, a big thanks to the friendly staff from the Berufsförderungswerk.

 [![That video might be cool!](http://farm5.static.flickr.com/4133/5105769298_93c2f2a7df_m.jpg)](http://www.flickr.com/photos/andreasjaeger/5105769298/)
-Not only for me the conference was really great.Â  The atmosphere was cheerful and besides the presentations and BoFs, there were a lot of discussions happening.
+Not only for me the conference was really great.
+The atmosphere was cheerful and besides the presentations and BoFs, there were a lot of discussions happening.

 You can see more photos in the [osc10 flickr group](http://www.flickr.com/groups/osc10/pool/).